 ELDERFLOWER CORDIAL RECIPE

-This recipe needs some pre-planning – a bucket, clean screw-top bottles, lemon squeezer, a funnel and a seive/muslin cloth is needed.
+This recipe needs some pre-planning - a bucket or heat-proof bowl, clean screw-top bottles, lemon squeezer, a funnel and a seive/muslin cloth is needed.
 You can alter the measurements depending on how many elderflower heads you pick

 2-3oz citric acid (if you’re going to store the cordial for a while)

 Ideally pick the flowers in full sun.
-Fork the flowers off the stalks (the stalks are toxic), putting flowers aside & discarding the rest.
+Fork the flowers off the stalks or snip off the main stalks, putting flowers aside and discarding the rest.
 Place sugar in a pan and pour boiling water over, stirring until dissolved.
 Place the elderflowers (check to remove bugs) in a clean bucket and pour hot sugar mixture over it.
 Cut the lemons in half and squeeze the juice into the bucket, then grate the lemon zest and add this too.
 Stir, cover, and leave for 24-48 hours, stirring occasionally.
 Strain the mixture through a sieve, or preferably a fine muslin cloth, and funnel into clean bottles, or dilute and serve immediately!